johnwclark/react-json-to-form/README.md

 The JSON was missing the closing } for the conditional, and the show_if block broke the JSON.parse() ...
-I think for this to work, that JavaScript/JSX needs to be escaped
+I think for this to work, that JavaScript/JSX needs to be escaped in some way, that I wasn't able to figure out.
+Doing so would break the pretty printing and JSON parsing / validation I have in the code.